ghost0x07/dojo/README.md

 # dojo

-A pet project to test different software architectures and integrations with machine learning use cases.
-An AutoML solutions to automate solving ml problems.
+A pet project to test different machine learning related libraries/frameworks by using Hexagonal/DDD architecture.